egovernments/egov-services/test/egov_functional_test/GrammarSyntax.md

 <p align="center"><b>AutoGenerating Data</b></p>

-##### Random Number:
+##### Random Number: (Use Random Keyword for random generation)

-1) And user on PTISDataEntry screen types on phoneNumber value --10 digit random numbers  (For Mobile Number)
+1) And user on PTISDataEntry screen types on phoneNumber value 10 digit random numbers  (For Mobile Number)
-2) And user on PTISDataEntry screen types on aadharNumber value --12 digit random numbers  (For Aadhar Number)
+2) And user on PTISDataEntry screen types on aadharNumber value 12 digit random numbers  (For Aadhar Number)
-3) And user on PTISDataEntry screen types on phoneNumber value --"1",9 digit random numbers (Here "1" is appended with 9 random numbers)
+3) And user on PTISDataEntry screen types on phoneNumber value "1",9 digit random numbers (Here "1" is appended with 9 random numbers)

-##### Random Characters And Email:
+##### Random Characters And Email: (Use Random Keyword for random generation)

-1) And user on PTISDataEntry screen types on OwnerName value --"Owner ", 4 random characters  (Here name is having random characters)
+1) And user on PTISDataEntry screen types on OwnerName value "Owner ", 4 random characters  (Here name is having random characters)
-2) And user on PTISDataEntry screen types on OwnerName value --"Owner ", 4 digit random numbers  (Here name is having random numbers)
+2) And user on PTISDataEntry screen types on OwnerName value "Owner ", 4 digit random numbers  (Here name is having random numbers)
-3) And user on PTISDataEntry screen types on email value --email (Random Email)
+3) And user on PTISDataEntry screen types on email value random email (Random Email)